×

 We asked people if there is a lot of crime.
 They answered:

 "Like many tourist destinations, Puerto Viejo does experience some crime.
 The most common types of crime are petty theft and pickpocketing, particularly in crowded areas or on public transportation.
 Break-ins and car thefts have also been reported, especially in rental properties and unattended vehicles.
 Violent crime is less common, but it does occur occasionally, often related to drug trafficking or disputes between locals.
 Tourists are advised to take precautions, such as not displaying valuable items, using hotel safes, and avoiding isolated areas at night.
 Despite these issues, many visitors to Puerto Viejo have a safe and enjoyable experience.
-The local authorities are working to improve security and reduce crime in the area," said one expat in Puerto Viejo.
+The local authorities are working to improve security and reduce crime in the area," wrote a member in Puerto Viejo.

 Is there a lot of diversity?
 Are people in Puerto Viejo accepting of differences?

 "Yes, Puerto Viejo is known for its cultural diversity.
 The town is a blend of indigenous Bribri culture, Afro-Caribbean heritage, and a significant expatriate community from around the world.
 This mix of cultures contributes to a vibrant and diverse local scene.
 In terms of acceptance, Puerto Viejo is generally considered to be a welcoming and tolerant community.
 The locals, known as Ticos, are known for their friendly and laid-back attitude.
 The town's multicultural background has fostered an environment where differences are not just accepted, but celebrated.
-However, like any place, individual experiences may vary," said one expat in Puerto Viejo.
+However, like any place, individual experiences may vary," wrote one member in Puerto Viejo.

 What are the schools in Puerto Viejo like?